Colombia: The West

 Day 3-4: Located in the Western Cordillera, Tatama National Park protects an extensive and almost inaccessible pristine forest.
 The landscape, dominated by Tatama Peak, is magnificent and the list of endemics and restricted species from this site is phenomenal.
 We’ll have two entire days to bird the national park along the Montezuma Road.
 On the upper part of the road, we’ll look for Chestnut-bellied Flowerpiercer and the attractive Gold-ringed Tanager, known from only a very few places in Colombia’s Western Andes, as well as Toucan Barbet, Rufous Spinetail, Handsome Flycatcher, and Dusky Chlorospingus.
 Along the lower part of the road we hope to find Broad-billed Motmot, Red-faced Spinetail, Uniform Treehunter, Yellow-breasted Antwren, Zeledon’s Antbird, Chestnut-crowned Gnateater, the recently described Tatama Tapaculo, and the fancy Orange-breasted Fruiteater.
 Here mixed-species flocks can include Black-chinned Mountain-tanager, Golden-collared Honeycreeper, Flame-faced and Silver-throated Tanagers, and the stunning Chestnut-breasted and Yellow-collared Chlorophonias.
 Nights at Montezuma Ecolodge.

-Day 5: We’ll have a full morning birding along the lowest part of the Montezuma Road, looking for species we may have missed during our previous days here.
-After lunch, we’ll set off for the Cauca Valley and the city of Buga for a one-night stay.
+Day 5: After some morning birding along the lowest part of the Montezuma Road, looking for species we may have missed during our previous days here, we’ll set off for the Cauca Valley and the city of Buga for a one-night stay.
+If we have time, we'll surely make a few birding stops along the way.
 Night in Buga.

-Day 6: We’ll have a full morning at Sonso Lagoon, where we’ll scan for waterbirds as well as open-country birds, possibly including a few Horned Screamers (there’s a very isolated population here) as well as Black-bellied and Fulvous Whistling-Ducks, Snail Kite, Limpkin, Wattled Jacana, Gray-cowled Wood-Rail, Striped and Dwarf Cuckoos, Jet Antbird, Bar-crested Antshrike, Pale-breasted Spinetail, Pied Water-Tyrant, the Colombian endemic Apical Flycatcher, and the tiny and cute Slate-headed Tody-Flycatcher.
+Day 6: We’ll have a full morning at Sonso Lagoon, where we’ll scan for waterbirds as well as open-country birds, possibly including a few Horned Screamers (there’s a very isolated population here) as well as Black-bellied and Fulvous Whistling-Ducks, Snail Kite, Limpkin, Wattled Jacana, Gray-cowled Wood-Rail, Striped and Little Cuckoos, Jet Antbird, Bar-crested Antshrike, Pale-breasted Spinetail, Pied Water-Tyrant, the Colombian endemic Apical Flycatcher, and the tiny and cute Slate-headed Tody-Flycatcher.
 After lunch, we’ll continue onward to the very comfortable and birdy Araucana Lodge, our home for the next four nights.
 Upon arrival, we’ll spend the rest of the afternoon enjoying the feeders in the lodge gardens.
 Night at Araucana lodge.

 Days 7–9: Three full days are needed to explore the Western Cordillera near Cali, as new birding trails and feeder stations open almost every year around here!
 We’ll use the best birding lodge in Colombia as our base for exploring the area, visiting different locations each day.

 We’ll spend a full morning at the famous Doña Dora Garden on the famous Anchicaya road.
 No less than 300 species have been seen along this upper part of the road, so expect a wonderful morning!
 We’ll be looking for White-whiskered Hermit, Green Thorntail and Purple-bibbed Whitetip amongst the many hummingbirds visiting the feeders.
 The Toucan Barbet is a superstar here, and rarely leaves the garden!
-Ornate Flycatcher, Slaty-capped Shrike-Vireo, Bay Wren, Black-headed Brushfinch, Tricolored (Chocó) Brushfinch, Black-chinned Mountain-Tanager, Rufous-throated Tanager and Black-winged Saltator are just a few of the many species we hope to encounter during our time here.
+Ornate Flycatcher, Slaty-capped Shrike-Vireo, Bay Wren, Black-headed Brushfinch, Choco Brushfinch, Black-chinned Mountain-Tanager, Rufous-throated Tanager and Black-winged Saltator are just a few of the many species we hope to encounter during our time here.

 We’ll also have a full day at much lower elevation, around 100m (350 feet).
 To reach San Cipriano Natural Reserve, we’ll need to leave our lodge early and then take a memorable half-hour ride on ‘brujitas’ (an artisanal ‘train’ pulled by a motorbike!).
-But we’ll rewarded by plenty of new birds which are mostly found at these lower elevations: Berlepsch’s Tinamou, Dusky Pigeon, Pallid Dove, Blue-chested Hummingbird and with luck the unique Tooth-billed Hummingbird, Black-breasted Puffbird, Five-colored Barbet, Choco Toucan and Black-cheeked Woodpecker, Chestnut-backed, Stub-tailed and Zeledon’s Antbirds, Purple-throated Fruitcrow, Black-capped Pygmy-Tyrant, Tawny-chested, Blue-whiskered and Scarlet-browed Tanagers, and Scarlet-thighed Dacnis are all possible here.
+But we’ll rewarded by plenty of new birds which are mostly found at these lower elevations: Berlepsch’s Tinamou, Dusky Pigeon, Pallid Dove, Blue-chested Hummingbird and with luck the unique Tooth-billed Hummingbird, Black-breasted Puffbird, Five-colored Barbet, Choco Toucan and Black-cheeked Woodpecker, Chestnut-backed, Stub-tailed and Zeledon’s Antbirds, Purple-throated Fruitcrow, Black-capped Pygmy-Tyrant, Tawny-crested, Blue-whiskered and Scarlet-browed Tanagers, and Scarlet-thighed Dacnis are all possible here.

 We’ll be sure to visit at least one of the famous feeder stations near Km 18, starring the well-named Multicolored Tanager coming to the fruits!
 But all tanagers are beautiful, and we should also see Golden-naped, Black-capped, Scrub, Saffron-crowned, Flame-rumped and Golden Tanagers at the feeders, as well as fantastic hummingbirds including Tawny-bellied Hermit, Speckled Hummingbird, Long-tailed Sylph, Greenish Puffleg, White-booted Racket-tail and Western Emerald.
 We can relax at our lodge, enjoying the garden feeders, but as you will see, time flies when birding the Western cordillera!
 Nights at Araucana Lodge.